angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 ### Proactive Disruption

-You can utilise your proactive disruption spells like Thoughtseize or Veil of Summer at the start of your turn.
+You can utilize your proactive disruption spells like Thoughtseize or Veil of Summer at the start of your turn.
 Take the following scenario where you have cast Doomsday on turn 1 for a PTT pile in the face of a known {U} deck and it has resolved (from the Basics chapter):